ohanhi/keyboard-extra/README.md

 # Keyboard Extra

-Higher level handling for keyboard inputs in Elm 0.17.
+Higher level handling for keyboard inputs in Elm 0.17 and 0.18.

 This library is a standard component following The Elm Architecture.